Skip to main content

 The expanded color system also allowed more nuanced styling: consistent states, additional variants, and a more distinct difference between color modes.

-New type scale, with variable names shifted from a web-based hierarchy to a more semantic convention
+New type scale, with variable names shifted from HTML references to semantics

 Dense spacing and type applied to input fields

-This also benefitted performance and usability, since the old edit UI always opened another panel adjacent to the navigation, causing the live preview to resize and force a refresh.
-This was particularly frustrating when editing a page, since the page would shift between desktop and tablet breakpoints, causing you to lose context.
+This also benefitted performance and usability, since the old edit UI always opened another panel adjacent to the navigation, causing the live preview to resize and force a refresh, losing context.

 Before & after of menu hierarchy and actions